CockroachDB supports the Generic Security Services API (GSSAPI) with Kerberos authentication.

 - Get a Kerberos TGT for the Kerberos user from the KDC using

-psqlclient, which supports GSSAPI authentication, to connect to CockroachDB:copy
+psqlclient, which supports GSSAPI authentication, to connect to CockroachDB:

 > psql "postgresql://localhost:26257/defaultdb?sslmode=require" -U carl